openid/OpenYOLO-Spec/android/introduction.md

 is specified that will determine the user's preferred credential provider in most cases:

 1. Enumerate all the credential providers installed on the device.
-Filter these to the _known providers_, as defined by the OpenID Foundation list.
+If there are any _unknown providers_, then there is no preferred provider.
-2. If there are no known providers, there is no preferred provider.
+2. If there are no _known providers_, there is no preferred provider.
-3. If there is only one known credential provider, this is the preferred provider.
+3. If there is exactly one installed provider, and it is known, this is the preferred provider.
-4. If there are two known providers, and one of them is Google's Smart Lock for passwords, the preferred provider is the non-Google provider.
+4. If there are exactly two installed providers, both are known, and one of them is Google's Smart Lock for passwords, the preferred provider is the non-Google provider.
 5. If there are three or more known providers, there is no preferred provider.

 Where there is no preferred provider, the user must explicitly select the